sharedlabs/overlay-container/README.md

 #### Or use Javascript

 I personally prefer this way if I don't need databinding.
-Doing like this the overlay will be attached just once.
+Doing like this, the overlay will be attached just once.
 Calling open() will place the overlay within the `overlay-container` (no need to appendChild).

 ```js
 const myOverlay = document.createElement('my-overlay');